mxcl/xcodebuild/README.md

       - run: … # do your own thing
 ```

+## Specifying `scheme`

+You can specify `scheme`.
+If you don’t we try to figure it out for you; this sometimes fails.

+Ideally if there is only one scheme you wouldn’t need to specify it,
+if you think we could have figured it out but didn’t please open a ticket.

 ## Available Xcodes

 GitHub’s images have a **limited selection** of Xcodes.